NotDarkn/website/README.md

 - [ ] Remove the padding between lists, texts, and headers
 - [ ] Add more information to the README of this GitHub
 - [ ] Add some HTML comments for me to read it easier
-- [ ] Make the website have an iOS favicon
 ***
 - [ ] Add an animation when opening up the site
 - [ ] Make a simplistic UI to make the site look better